MY TOP 10 POST-BABY FITNESS TIPS!

 1. GIVE YOUR SELF TIME TO HEAL

 Wait until you have had your 6 week OB/doctor post-natal check up before you hit the gym or start your exercise routine.
-At your check up ask the doctor for clearance to start exercising again, check your abdominal separation and get an overview of how your body is recovering so you can start gauging what type of exercise will be right for you.
+At your check up ask the doctor for clearance to start exercising again, check your abdominal separation and get an overview of how your body is recovering and what type of exercise will be right for you.

 2. TAKE IT EASY & BE KIND TO YOURSELF